Lyf Hotel room with double bed, sofa

 The Song Hotel is opposite Hyde Park

-Having said that, a positive of all that noise is that you are in the middle of the city, and it’s easy to get to Surry Hills Darlinghurst and the CBD on foot.
+The upside of the noise is you’re in the middle of the city.
+It’s easy to reach Surry Hills, Darlinghurst and the CBD on foot.
 Even Darling Harbour is within walking distance.
-Also, plenty of space for kids to run around in the park.
+Hyde Park is right across the street, with plenty of space for kids to run around.

 Features:

-• A range of room sizes, single, double and a few rooms that can sleep four
+• Range of room sizes: single, double and some rooms that sleep four

-• An number of rooms with shared bathrooms to save you a few more dollars
+• Some rooms with shared bathrooms to save money

-• The family rooms have a microwave to help save on food costs.
+• Family rooms have microwaves to help save on food costs

-The reviews are a little mixed, so take a look and see if any of the issues raised would be a concern for you.
-The updated rooms certainly seem to be popular if you can get one at a reasonable price.
+The reviews are mixed, so take a look and see if any issues raised would concern you.
+The updated rooms seem to be popular if you can get one at a reasonable price.

 Who should stay here: Shoppers, families with older children.

-This part of the city between the CBD and the Eastern suburbs is home to many small boutique hotels.
-Perhaps this is due to the number of small apartment buildings that popped up here in the 1930s when the city saw a bit of a boom in this type of housing.
-These properties lend themselves to easy conversion to small hotels, and there are some gems here.
+This area between the CBD and the Eastern suburbs is home to many small boutique hotels.
+The 1930s apartment buildings that fill these streets have converted easily into small hotels, and there are some gems here.

-Personally, I love this it here.
-These three areas all have a village feel, and it’s a real foodie hotspot.
-Among the cafes and small bars, you will find pretty streets that have retained their beautiful Victorian homes, a throwback to the 19th Century when the colony’s wealthy residents.
+All three areas have a village feel and are real foodie hotspots.
+Among the cafes and small bars, you’ll find pretty streets lined with beautiful Victorian homes from when this was where the colony’s wealthy lived in the 19th century.

 Elizabeth Bay view Sydney